thierryblancpain/mps-typeface/README.md

 To contribute, branch and edit the Glyphs file, and submit a pull request.

 ## Usage
-Because of the project parameters and intention, this typeface is not complete (meaning there are a lot of missing glyphs, only basic spacing, etc.).
-It was designed to complement, dynamically, a ‘real’ typeface by using JavaScript to swap out randomized glyphs.
+Because of the project parameters and intention, this typeface is not intentionally incomplete (meaning there are a lot of missing glyphs, only basic spacing, etc.).

+It was designed to be paired with a ‘default’ typeface, using JavaScript to replace random characters with the MPS typeface.

 So, to use this typeface, you will need to:
-1. pair it with another typeface
+1. pair it with another typeface with similar metrics
-2. write a program that can replace glyphs with glyphs from the MPS typeface
+2. write a program that will replace individual glyphs

 There are two sub-families in the Glyphs file:
 - Pixel